RedMadRobot/catbird/README.md

 You can escape special characters with backslash `\`.

-Negation in groups not supported.
+Negation in groups is not supported.

 ## Example project